anissa218/MEDFAIR_UKBB/README.md

 # Adapting MEDFAIR for analysis of biases in retinal images from the UK Biobank

+Work for paper to be presented at FAIMI MICCAI 2024 workshop in October.

 Forked and adapted from [MEDFAIR](https://github.com/ys-zong/MEDFAIR/blob/main/): fairness benchmarking suite for medical imaging ([paper](https://arxiv.org/abs/2210.01725)).